Antoine Carr

-Antoine Labotte Carr (born July 23, 1961) is an American retired basketball player.
+Antoine Labotte Carr (born July 23, 1961) is an American former basketball player.
 Nicknamed "Big Dawg", he played power forward (and sometimes center) for six different teams in the National Basketball Association across 16 seasons.

 Early life

-Antoine Carr was born in Oklahoma City. and was a star basketball player at Wichita Heights High School (class of 1979).
+Antoine Carr was born in Oklahoma City and was a star basketball player at Wichita Heights High School (class of 1979).
 He accepted a scholarship to play locally at Wichita State University.
 A four-year player, Carr was a major contributor on a team that included future NBA players Xavier McDaniel and Cliff Levingston, averaging 17 points per game while shooting over 55% during his college career.
 In his final college game, he scored a school-record 47 points against Southern Illinois on March 5, 1983.

 He played for the US national team in the 1982 FIBA World Championship, winning the silver medal.